edify42/politics/content/posts/climate-change-nuclear-investment.md

 ![alt text](energy-usage-per-capita-yearly.png "energy usage per capita")

+Sunshine is not fixed and solar is an inconsistent and unpredictable energy source (though a very good one!).
+I want to emphasise that nuclear gives us a consistent base load of power to expect.
+You can drop in a modern thorium reactor to a new town you want to build and it'll be the thing that powers the development that happens.

 ## Nuclear is expensive?

 Yes, it is.
 The more we do it the better we'll get at it and the cheaper it will become.
-Not to mention all the red-tape which has been
+Not to mention all the red-tape which has been added to make it hard to do it cheaply.

 ## What would Ted do?

 What would I do if it were up to me?
-I would make available for sale large capacity nuclear power generation units.
-Imagine private enterprises out there which manufacture and produce
+I would make available for sale large capacity nuclear power generation units (portable thorium reactors).
+Imagine private enterprises which manufacture and produce these reactors that can simply be installed or deployed to any site around the world.
+They are entirely self contained and once the fuel runs out there would be a pickup of the unit to be properly decommissioned and broken down for parts to be rebuilt.

 ## Final thoughts